Statement of Compliance with the QCA Corporate Governance Code

 - Promoting a culture of respect and tolerance: team members at AMP work well together across a broad range of projects; being a team player, honesty and straightforwardness in the office and among employees are values that are highly regarded at AMP.

-- Importance of the customer: at AMP we recognise that the business would fail without the loyalty of our customers.
-Overall customer satisfaction is monitored through customer satisfaction surveys, so we are able to note areas of strength and improve areas of weakness.
+- Importance of the customer: AMP recognises that the business would fail without the loyalty of the customers.
+Overall customer satisfaction is monitored through customer satisfaction surveys, so AMP is able to note areas of strength and improve areas of weakness.

-- Innovation: there is a strong research and development theme at AMP in order to continue to develop ways to provide renewable energies to our customers.
+- Innovation: there is a strong research and development theme at AMP in order to continue to develop ways to provide renewable energies to the customer base.

 Principle 9: Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board

 The Board provides strategic leadership for the Group and operates within the scope of a robust corporate governance framework.
 Its purpose is to ensure the delivery of long-term shareholder value, which involves setting the culture, values and practices that operate throughout the business, and defining the strategic goals that the group implements in its business plans.

 The Board sets direction for the Company through a formal schedule of matters reserved for its decision.
 During the period there were nine Board meetings.
 Prior to the start of each financial year, a schedule of dates for that year’s Board meetings is compiled to align as far as reasonably practicable with the Company’s financial calendar on the one hand, and its trading calendar on the other, while also ensuring an appropriate spread of meetings across the financial year.
 This may be supplemented by additional meetings on an ad-hoc basis as and when required.